MacPass/MacPass/README.md

 Some questions might be answered in the [FAQ](https://github.com/MacPass/MacPass/wiki/FAQ)

-Another place to look is the IRC channel [#macpass](irc://irc.freenode.org/macpass) on [irc.freenode.org](irc://irc.freenode.org)

-Or follow the Twitter account [@MacPassApp](https://twitter.com/MacPassApp)
+Or follow the Mastodon account [@MacPass](https://mastodon.social/@macpass)

 ## System Requirement

-MacPass 0.7 requires macOS 10.10 Yosemite or later.
-Earlier versions of MacPass require macOS 10.8 Mountain Lion or later.
+Version 0.8 requires macOS 10.13 High Sierra or later.
+Version 0.7 requires macOS 10.10 Yosemite or later and earlier versions of MacPass require macOS 10.8 Mountain Lion or later.

 ## Status